SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_creatingjob.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 Now a new data node “steady” for the job is created under the data node "Simulations" in Data Manager.
 Double click the data node “steady" and the tool "SV Simulation” automatically shows up.
-The new job is empty and has not create input and data files yet.
+The new job is empty and has not created input and data files yet.